arangodb/docs/arangograph/upgrades-versioning.md

 {:class="lead"}

 {% hint 'info' %}
-Please note that this policy comes into effect in April.
+Please note that this policy comes into effect in April 2023.
 {% endhint %}

 ## Release Definitions